-The Southend section has its own Facebook page ( Forty Plus Cycling Club; Southend ) for members to post comments or photographs.
+The Southend section has it’s own Facebook page ( Forty Plus Cycling Club; Southend ) for members to post comments or photographs.
 It is a closed group.
 If you would like to be added, please contact Peter Wotherspoon.

 MAPS FOR NEXT RIDES